pull-fiction/make-crops-not-war/index.md

 <iframe class="plot" src="assets/plots/beirut-population.html"></iframe>

-It is quite clear that during the war, not only the positive trend stopped with the war, but it turned to negative after 5 years from the beginning.
+It is quite clear that not only the positive trend stopped with the war, but it turned to negative after 5 years from the beginning.

 ## Why production increases

 Our best explanation for the increased production is therefore linked to internal migration.
-As the situation in the cities worsened, people fled to the safer eastern areas, where they devoted themselves to agriculture.
+As the situation in the cities worsened, some people emigrate, but others fled to the safer eastern areas, where they devoted themselves to agriculture.
 Our explanation is substantiated by various sources:

 * CIA World Factbook.
 "CIA World Factbook: Lebanon: Refugees and internally displaced persons" (2012) accounting for approximately 76,000 people displaced within Lebanon;
-* The increase in the value added by agriculture to GDP in absolute terms through the war years;
+* The increase in the value added by agriculture to GDP through the war years;
 <table>
 <colgroup>
 <col width="40%" />